jakobadam/plupload-java-runtime/readme.md

 `ant`

-Will compile, jar, and sign the runtime.
+compiles, jars, and signs the runtime.

 In order to read files from the users file system, the applet must be signed.
 The ant target expects a plupload certificate.
 The certificate